katerinanavab/javadocs/docs/unit05/notes501.md

 ``Turtle`` and we used instances of Java’s ``String`` class to assign values to different ``String`` variables.

-Watch this short video about the concept of **Object-Oriented Programming**:
+Watch this video about the concept of **Object-Oriented Programming**:
 <a href="https://www.youtube.com/watch?v=X3cFiJnxUBY" target="_blank"><button class="btn">📺 VIDEO</button></a>

 ### Creating a Class